No. 6647, 1st Battalion, Royal Irish Rifles

 Journey of Remembering Belfast Book of Honour

-In the Soldiers Died in the Great War 1914 – 1919 database it is recorded that Andrew Clarke was born in Comber, lived in Dublin and enlisted in Belfast.
+In the Soldiers Died in the Great War 1914 – 1919 database it is recorded that Lance Corporal Andrew Clarke (No. 6647) was born in Comber, lived in Dublin and enlisted in Belfast.
+In the Press it was reported that, in civilian life, he was employed at the Queen’s Island.

 Andrew Clarke was born on 7 September 1895 and he was a son of Robert James and Elizabeth (Lizzie) Clarke (nee Horner) who were married on 21 November 1894 in Comber Parish Church of Ireland Church (St Mary’s).
 Robert James Clarke, a widower and sexton from Comber, was a son of Richard Clarke, a labourer.
 Lizzie Horner, a mill worker from Comber, was a daughter of John Horner, a tailor.